 -

-Young people are at the forefront of the HIDB’s work and, in their first annual report, they acknowledge the work done by Inverliever Lodge Trust to bring young people from urban areas to the Highlands, potentially encouraging them to see the area as a future place to live.
+Young people are at the forefront of the HIDB’s work.
+In their first annual report they acknowledge the work done by Inverliever Lodge Trust to bring young people from urban areas to the Highlands potentially encouraging them to see the area as a future place to live.
 The Board commissions a report to gain further insights into a potential youth agenda.

 See HIDB's first Annual Report 1966